janchruszcz/lethimcook/README.md

-# Let Him Cook - Recipe Finder
+# 👨‍🍳 lethimcook.food - recipe finder

 A meme-inspired, modern recipe finder application that helps you discover recipes based on ingredients you have at home.
 Built with React, TypeScript, and Ruby on Rails.